capaj/prerender/README.md

 	npm install
 	node index.js

+If npm install for phantomjs fails, you can always download phantom.js built executable on official page and copy it into

+    node_modules\phantomjs\bin\

+Worked for me.

 ## How it works
 This is a simple service that only takes a url and returns the rendered HTML (with all script tags removed).